01-edu/public/subjects/stock-exchange-sim/README.md

  cabinet => 1
 ```

-- The display must also produce an output usable by the verification program, in the following format:
+- The display must also produce an output usable by the checker program, in the following format:

   `<cycle>:<process_name>`

-The generated schedule is then saved as a log in the example folder with the same name.
+The generated schedule is then saved as a log with the same name.

 So if you run: